hpsilva/hpsilva.github.io/_posts/2015-12-05-dealing-with-unicode-2.md

 If this convention is not followed, likely is that we will see lots of strange characters in those strings with non-English content.
 Note that the approach is simple: `strings` must be converted to `unicode` objects in first place!

+Note that there are several types of encoding, and the generally accepted of current use nowadays is `UTF-8`.
+According to <a href='https://en.wikipedia.org/wiki/UTF-8'>UTF-8</a> it is a character encoding capable of encoding all possible characters, or code points, as defined by Unicode standard.

-Let's walk through a couple of examples so that the task at hand will get evidenced.
+Now let's walk through a couple of examples so that the task at hand will get evidenced.
 To start with download this file <a href='https://raw.githubusercontent.com/hpsilva/hpsilva.github.io/master/_posts/data/string.txt'>here</a>.

 # # Getting External Content